 How can we help?

-Neck injury at work claims
+Neck injury at work compensation claims solicitors

 Neck injuries at work can be quite serious in some cases and can have a significant negative impact on your health and ability to carry out normal daily life.
 If you are involved with an accident at work where your neck is injured, it might be because your employer has failed to properly follow health and safety legislation and they will have therefore failed in their duty of care towards you.
 If this is the case, you might be able to claim compensation for your neck injury.